douglaslassance/cookbook/Sweet/Butter cake.md

 77 g sour cream
 79 ml milk

-## Add-ons
+## Mods

+- Half brown sugar for a more a molasses taste.
+- Mid and top layer of cinnamon, and brown sugar.
-- 250 g Frozen Blueberries: in dough before baking.
+- 250 g of floured frozen blueberries: in dough before baking.
 - [[Streusel]]: On top before baking.